crashcrouse/CS50-Scratch-Project/README.md

   You control the player using the AWDS keys.
   You look around using the mouse.
-  You fire holding down the mouse button.
+  You fire, holding down the mouse button.

 Game mechanics:

-  Basic movement controls for the palyer.
+  The basic movement controls for the player.
-  Player loses health when they are hit by a zombie.
-(There is a 2 sec damage cooldown, which also pauses the zombie movement)
+  The player loses health when they are hit by a zombie.
+(There is a 2-second damage cooldown, which also pauses the zombie movement).
-  If player loses 3 hearts the game is over.
+  If a player loses three hearts, the game is over.
+  If the player walks into one side of the map, he will pop out on the opposite end.
   Zombies follow the player in a direct path.
-  Zomies die if they are hit by a bullet.
+  Zombies die if they are hit by a bullet.
-  Zombie spawnrate is increased every 30 seconds.
+  The zombie spawn rate is increased every 30 seconds.
   Zombie head tracks how many Zombies have been killed.